Leave of absence

-If you are living in a Hall of Residence and take a Leave of Absence, you will be released from your contract as per clause 6.2 of the Licence Terms and Conditions.
+If you are living in a Hall of Residence and take a Leave of Absence, you will be released from your contract as per clause 6.2 of the Licence Terms and Conditions (link below).

-International students considering taking a Leave of Absence should seek advice from the Student Advice and Support Service as it will have significant implications on your permission to remain in the UK.
-As you were issued a student visa to be in the UK, the UKVI will expect you to return to your home country and re-apply for a new visa when you choose or are able to resume your studies.
+If you hold a Student visa and are considering taking a Leave of Absence, you should seek advice from the Student Advice and Support Service as it will have significant implications for your permission to remain in the UK.
+As you were issued a Student visa to be in the UK, UKVI will expect you to return to your home country and re-apply for a new visa when you choose or are able to resume your studies.

 Applying for Leave of Absence

 If, having considered the various support options available to you, you do decide that a Leave of Absence would be the best thing for you, please contact your School/Department to progress this.

 Regulation IX (Paragraphs 34-38) contain more information about the timescales for taking/returning from a leave of absence.